artefactual/atom-docs/admin-manual/installation/linux.rst

 .. code-block:: bash

-   mysql -h localhost -u root -pYOURSECRETPASSWORD -e "CREATE DATABASE atom CHARACTER SET utf8 COLLATE utf8_unicode_ci;"
+   mysql -h localhost -u root -p -e "CREATE DATABASE atom CHARACTER SET utf8 COLLATE utf8_unicode_ci;"

 Notice that the database has been called **atom**.
 Feel free to change its name.

-If you left the root password blank during the installation of mysql-server-5.5, you don't need to add the ``-pYOURSECRETPASSWORD`` option shown above.
+If you left the root password blank during the installation of MySQL, you don't need to add the ``-p`` option shown above.

 In case your MySQL server is **not** the same as your web server, replace "localhost" with the address of your MySQL server.